Frequently Asked Questions

 Is my business eligible for a SBAC loan?

 To be eligible, a business must be operated for-profit and meet SBA’s size standards.
 Some types of businesses are NOT eligible, such as those engaged in lending, real estate development, investment or speculation, pyramid schemes, gambling, and illegal operations.
 All loans must be used for sound business purposes.
 The business must be in our area of operations (See Map).
 SBAC loan officers will decide which product or combination of products best meets your needs.

 How do I know what loan is right for me?

 SBAC offers a variety of loan programs that address virtually all small business-financing needs.
-There are basically three types of SBA lending and four City of Savannah programs available: the SBA 7(a) Loan Guaranty Program, the SBA 7(m) MicroLoan Program, the SBA 504 Loan Program and the City of Savannah Sponsored Loan Programs.
+There are many available loan funds.
 SBAC lending professionals will assist you in determining which program or combination of programs is best for you.

 What documentation do I need to apply for a business loan?

 Typically, the following documents are needed to review a loan request:

 - a brief description of the business and how the loan proceeds will be used

 - 3 years tax returns (personal and corporate)